-2.8 Overview of the topics covered by the different national initiatives
+3.8 Overview of the topics covered by the different national initiatives

 Concerning the collaboration with or among the large national initiatives, it is important to identify what topics each of the national initiatives focuses on and common topics being addressed by multiple national initiatives.
 Based on the structured interviews with each of the national initiatives, we have summarized the relative importance of each item in a specific list of topics.
 Every national initiative was given the same list of topics to be scored by them, to make comparison feasible.
-An overview of the relative importance is presented in the table below.
+An overview of the relative importance of the different topics for all interviewed initiatives is presented in Table 22.